The neurology encompasses all diseases of the brain and nervous system. A distinction is made between neurological and neurodegenerative diseases.

 The accumulation of misfolded proteins in the brain, so-called amyloid fibrils, is one of the primary causes of neurodegenerative diseases.

 Protein misfolding occurs when polypeptides are unable to fold into a correct three-dimensional structure.
-This usually results in toxic proteins, which, according to the latest research, trigger neurodegenerative diseases.
+This usually results in toxic proteins, which, according to recent research, trigger neurodegenerative diseases.

-Unfortunately, as we age, this autophagy no longer works as well, so that molecular waste accumulates in the cells and ultimately impairs normal cell functionsOver the years, this cellular waste can contribute to the relevant diseases of old age, such as Alzheimer's or Parkinson's.
+Unfortunately, with age, this autophagy no longer works so well, so that molecular waste accumulates in the cells and ultimately impairs normal cell functions.Over the years, this cellular waste can contribute to the relevant diseases of aging, such as Alzheimer's or Parkinson's.

 According to current knowledge, there are two ways to activate and improve autophagy:

-- Through limiting calorie intakeThis can be achieved through fasting or a long-term low-calorie diet.
-When food is scarce, the body activates autophagy to release nutrients from the "protein waste".
+- Through Limiting calorie intakeThis can be achieved through fasting or a long-term low-calorie diet.
+When food is scarce, the body activates autophagy to release nutrients from the "protein waste."
 And as a side effect of this nutrient extraction, misfolded proteins and defective organelles are broken down.
-This also fits well with the observation in numerous studies that caloric restriction in experimental animals has prolonged life and counteracts aging processes.
+This also fits well with the observation in numerous studies that caloric restriction in laboratory animals has prolonged lifespan and counteracted aging processes.

 Studies on the use of resveratrol and spermidine in neurodegenerative diseases:

-Resveratrol is able to activate the sirtuin enzyme even without caloric restrictionIn a double-blind crossover study, overweight but otherwise healthy participants received 150 mg/day of resveratrol or a placebo for one month.
-Metabolic changes were observed in the resveratrol group that also occur with caloric restriction.
-SIRT1 was activated, the fat content of muscle cells increased (where the fat was then burned), while fat in the liver decreased; the mitochondria in muscle cells were more active and blood sugar levels fell, as did systolic blood pressure, blood lipid levels and inflammation levels (see. https://pubmed.ncbi.nlm.nih.gov/22055504/ ).
+Resveratrol is able to activate the sirtuin enzyme even without caloric restrictionIn a double-blind crossover study, overweight but otherwise healthy participants received 150 mg of resveratrol or a placebo daily for one month.
+Metabolic changes similar to those seen with caloric restriction were observed in the resveratrol group.
+SIRT1 was activated, fat content in muscle cells increased (where the fat was then burned), while fat in the liver decreased; mitochondria in muscle cells were more active, and blood sugar levels fell, as did systolic blood pressure, blood lipid levels, and inflammation levels (see [see also: https://pubmed.ncbi.nlm.nih.gov/22055504/ ).

-Resveratrol in Alzheimer's prevention: In a study lasting approximately 1 year, patients with moderate Alzheimer's disease received 0.5 g/day of resveratrol; the dose was gradually increased to 2 g (see. https://pubmed.ncbi.nlm.nih.gov/26362286/ ).
-It was shown that resveratrol can have an activating effect on the brain, e.g. it reduces inflammatory processes in the CNS (central nervous system) and improves blood flow in the brain.
-In type 2 diabetes patients, 75 mg of resveratrol per week was enough to noticeably improve cognitive performance and blood supply to the brain (cf. https://pubmed.ncbi.nlm.nih.gov/27420093/ ).
+Resveratrol in Alzheimer’s prevention: In a study lasting approximately 1 year, patients with moderate Alzheimer's disease received 0.5 g of resveratrol per day; the dose was gradually increased to 2 g (see https://pubmed.ncbi.nlm.nih.gov/26362286/ ).
+It was shown that resveratrol can have an activating effect on the brain, for example, reducing inflammatory processes in the CNS (central nervous system) and improving blood flow in the brain.
+In type 2 diabetes patients, 75 mg of resveratrol per week was sufficient to noticeably improve cognitive performance and blood supply to the brain (see https://pubmed.ncbi.nlm.nih.gov/27420093/ ).

-In a small study, researcher M. Fischer was able to prove that increased autophagy in brain cells improves memory.
-He also found that T cells and cytokines act as important mediators in the pathology of Alzheimer's disease.
-In high doses, spermidine downregulates all cytokines except IL-17A, promotes autophagy and increases T cell activation.
+In a small study, researcher M. Fischer succeeded in demonstrating that increased autophagy in brain cells improves memory.
+He also discovered that T cells and cytokines act as important mediators in the pathology of Alzheimer's disease.
+In high doses, spermidine downregulates all cytokines except IL-17A, promotes autophagy, and increases T cell activation.
 [Fischer M et al.; Spermine and spermidine modulate T-cell function in older adults with and without cognitive decline ex vivo.
 Aging (Albany NY).
 2020 Jul 15;12(13):13716-13739].

-In his study, Pekar found that spermidine triggers the elimination of amyloid beta plaques due to its influence on autophagy.
+In his study, Pekar found that spermidine, due to its influence on autophagy, triggers the elimination of amyloid beta plaques.
 It has a positive effect on dementia and leads to a significant improvement in cognitive performance in nursing home residents after just three months of use.
 [Pekar T et al.; Spermidine in dementia: Relation to age and memory performance.
 Wien Klein Wochenschr.
 2020;132(1-2):42-46].

 In 2020, Schwarz described that higher spermidine intake in older people is associated with larger hippocampal volume.
-He also found greater mean cortical density and increased cortical thickness in areas of the brain susceptible to Alzheimer's disease, as well as in the parts of the brain associated with the parietal bone and the temples.
+He also found greater mean cortical density and increased cortical thickness in brain areas susceptible to Alzheimer's disease, as well as in the parietal and temporal regions.
 [Black C et al.; Spermidine intake is associated with cortical thickness and hippocampal volume in older adults.
 Neuroimage 2020;221:117132].

 In an earlier randomized study from 2018, Schwarz found that spermidine can protect against cognitive deficits and neurodegeneration [Black C et al.; Safety and tolerability of spermidine supplementation in mice and older adults with subjective cognitive decline.
 Aging (Albany NY).
 2018;10(1):19-33].

-The German Society of Neurology also now recognizes the great potential of spermidine in terms of its protective effect on dementia and writes that previous data suggest that spermidine has a positive effect on brain functions and mental abilities.
+The German Society of Neurology has also now recognized the great potential of spermidine in its protective effect on dementia, writing that previous data suggest that spermidine has a positive effect on brain function and cognitive abilities.
 These effects are currently the focus of the SmartAge study, which is being conducted under the direction of Professor Flöel.
-Wheat germ preparations enriched with spermidine are used.
-[Diener HC; Brain-healthy nutrition: How food can protect against dementia; IWD-Informationsdienst Wissenschaften 2017].
+Wheat germ supplements enriched with spermidine are being used.
+[Diener HC; Brain-Healthy Nutrition: How Food Can Protect Against Dementia; IWD Science Information Service 2017].

 Causes: